-Attached hereto and made a part hereof is Exhibit "A" titled "Schedule of Wage Rates."
-The salary schedule contained in Exhibit A, reflect the actual compensation to be provided between July 1, 2005 and December 31, 2006 and will contain additional schedules generated during the course of the Memorandum of Understanding, based upon adjustments described in this section.
+Attached hereto and made a part hereof is Exhibit A titled "International Brotherhood of Electrical Workers Salary Schedule".
+The salary schedule contained in Exhibit A, reflect the actual compensation to be provided and will contain additional schedules generated during the course of the Memorandum of Understanding, based upon adjustments described in this section.